Amcor plc (AMCR) Analysis & Opinions from Experts

-Amcor plc (NYSE: AMCR) is -5.12% lower on its value in year-to-date trading and has touched a low of $10.42 and a high of $13.60 in the current 52-week trading range.
+Amcor plc (NYSE: AMCR) is -5.54% lower on its value in year-to-date trading and has touched a low of $10.42 and a high of $13.60 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AMCR stock was last observed hovering at around $11.38 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $11.56 for the next 12 months.
-It is also 13.08% off the consensus price target high of $13.00 offered by 20 analysts, but current levels are -5.31% lower than the price target low of $10.73 for the same period.
+The AMCR stock was last observed hovering at around $11.31 in the last trading session, with the day’s loss setting it -0.06%.

 Click Here to Download the FREE Report.